jsheyl/summerSchools17/usask/program.md

 # WestGrid Research Computing Summer School - University of Saskatchewan
 ## Schedule & Session Details

 Morning sessions will be 9:00am-12:00pm.
 Afternoon sessions will be 1:00pm-4:00pm.
-Room information will be added shortly.
+All sessions will take place in ARTS 102 and 133.
 This page will continue to be updated as details are confirmed for room assignments, session times and detailed course information.

 **Important**: All attendees must bring their laptops and power cords (if your battery does not last all day).
 Before the start of the summer school all eligible attendees must obtain: